What You Need to Get Your Truck Ready for Muddy Trails

 The first thing we need to note is that this is not the same as a tow strap.
 A snatch strap is an essential piece of recovery gear.
 A snatch strap provides a natural slack in its design.
 This way when you make your recovery attempt you’re pulling, not jerking.
 Also, consider getting some traction boards to help with recovery efforts.

 A winch is a much more complex recovery tool, and it might not be right for everyone.
 It’s more complicated to use, but it is the most efficient tool for the job.
 If you do decide to go with a winch, make sure you spend some good money on it.
 Like anything else, there are cheap alternatives.
 A cheap winch can break easily.
 If you’re waist-deep in mud you pull the bumper off your truck, you’re only piling on the problems.

 This one is a bit of a no-brainer: the higher your ground clearance, the less you’ll get stuck.
-A huge reason why trucks get stuck is that the underside will basically get suction-cupped to the mud.
+A huge reason why trucks get stuck?
+The underside will basically get suction-cupped to the mud.
 The longer you’re in it, the more it dries and the harder getting out becomes.

 A lift kit will help you get through those deep trenches of mud.
 Not to mention, it will also get you over bigger obstacles outside of the mud.

 The shoes make the man, and the tires make your truck.
 Get your truck some tires made specifically for the environment you’re going to encounter.
 You can see in this video how the wrong tires can prove problematic.
 But regardless of the environment, investing in a good set of tires will be essential to keep yourself moving.

 You don’t need to take it to a mechanic for any body modifications or anything serious like that.
 Just get your truck a check-up before you start roughing it on the trails.
 The worst place to find out you’ve got a broken tie rod end is in the middle of the woods.

 Get a quick check-up and make sure you’re ready to tackle the great outdoors.